Niharika-2904/AI_Summary-Quiz_Generator/Readme.md

 ## 📋 Overview :-

-A web app built with Streamlit and Groq Llama 3, which:
+A web app built with **Streamlit** and **Groq Llama 3**, which :

-✅ Summarizes any uploaded PDF
+-  Summarizes any uploaded PDF
-✅ Generates a multiple-choice quiz based on the content ✅ Lets the user take the quiz & shows the score.
+-  Generates a multiple-choice quiz based on the content
+-  Lets the user take the quiz and shows the score

-## 🌟Features :-
+## 🌟 Features :-

-✨ Upload a PDF and extract its text.
+⭐ Upload a PDF and extract its text
-✨ Get a clear, concise summary of the document.
+⭐ Get a clear, concise summary of the document
-✨ Auto-generated quiz with MCQs and answers.
+⭐ Auto-generated quiz with MCQs and answers
-✨ Take the quiz interactively and see your score.
+⭐ Take the quiz interactively and see your score
-✨ Responsive, clean UI styled with CSS.
+⭐ Responsive, clean UI styled with CSS

 ## 📂 Project Structure :-

-ai-pdf-quiz-app/
-├── app.py                 # 🚀 Main Streamlit app (frontend & logic)
+- `app.py` — 🚀 Main Streamlit app (frontend & logic)
-├── groq_api.py            # 🧠 Handles Groq API calls (summary & quiz)
+- `groq_api.py` — 🧠 Handles Groq API calls (summary & quiz)
-├── requirements.txt       # 📦 Python dependencies
+- `requirements.txt` — 📦 Python dependencies
-├── .env                   # 🔑 Your API key (never push this to GitHub) ├── .gitignore             # 🙈 Files & folders to ignore in git
+- `.env` — 🔑 Your API key (never push this to GitHub)
+- `.gitignore` — 🙈 Files & folders to ignore in git
-├── README.md              # 📄 Project documentation
+- `README.md` — 📄 Project documentation
-├── static/
-│   └── style.css          # 🎨 Custom CSS styles for Streamlit
+- `static/style.css` — 🎨 Custom CSS styles for Streamlit
-├── venv/                  # 🐍 Virtual environment (optional, not pushed)
+- `venv/` — 🐍 Virtual environment (optional, not pushed)
-└── pdf_utils.py              # 📂 (optional) to save uploaded PDFs
+- `pdf_utils.py` — 📂 PDF handling utility (optional)

 ## 🖥️ Tech Stack :-

-Python
+- Python
-Streamlit
+- Streamlit
-Groq API
+- Groq API
-Llama 3
+- Llama 3
-PyPDF2
+- PyPDF2

 ## 🚀 Installation :-